Toddler development at 18-24 months: what’s happening

 Everyday skills

-For example, your child is learning to feed themselves using a spoon and cup, and maybe even a fork – there might even be fewer spills than before!
+Around this time, toddlers are keen to do more things independently.
+For example, your toddler is learning to feed themselves using a spoon and cup, and maybe even a fork – there might even be fewer spills than before!

 Playing and learning